 snippets/customer-fields.liquid will be overwritten.

-2) You may have to update theme code if the app’s old form was manually installed in a custom location.
+2) You may have to manually update theme code if the app’s legacy form was manually installed in a custom/unique location.

 3) The Liquid syntax for displaying metafield data on the storefront has changed.
 This may require you to update theme code to accommodate for the new syntax.